Bageena/Audiobook-Chapter-Workbench/README.md

 - Edit audiobook metadata, including title, author, narrator, cover art, and other supported fields
 - Download YouTube audio in MP3 format and process it through the same workflow
 - Preserve original audio files; the app is designed not to overwrite, alter, or automatically delete them
-- Run locally as a Node.js web app
+- Run locally as a Node.js web application
 - Potentially run in Docker for users who prefer a containerized environment
 - Open-source code available for inspection, learning, testing, and improvement